ToniRib/binary-search-tree/README.md

 * *sort:* returns an array of all of the tree values sorted from smallest to largest.
 Returns an error message if the tree is empty.
 * *count:* returns the number of nodes in the tree
 * *max_height:* returns the maximum height of the tree (depth of lowest node)
+* *delete(value):* deletes the node in the tree with the given value.
+Returns an error message if the tree is empty or if the node doesn't exist.
+Uses the [in-order successor node](https://en.wikipedia.org/wiki/Binary_search_tree#Deletion) for the deletion.

 ### Example